 In September 2020 Kevin Parker made headlines in Australia after acquiring a $2 million US ($2.75 million Australian) beach property know as the Wave House.
 The four-bedroom house, which incorporates a built-in professional studio, is situated on a 50-acre plot, in Yallingup, Western Australia.
 Parker first visited the property to record his first album Innerspeaker in 2009.
 He would also use the ocean-side property while recording Currents.

-Built-in the 1980s by veteran producer Ken Eichenberg the property was previously used to record music by the Beastie Boys and Fatboy Slim.
+The Wave House was built-in the 1980s.
+Its original owner was veteran producer Ken Eichenberg.
+The property was previously used to record music by the Beastie Boys and Fatboy Slim.
 In addition to an inbuilt studio, the property also contains a 300 person natural limestone amphitheater perfect for private live performances.
 The site also contains a two-story guest house.
 The price was reported to be a steal.
 Real estate publication Property Observer notes Parker purchased the home for $1 million less than the $3.7 million asking price first advertised for in June 2020.

 Kevin Parker is constantly upgrading his home studio and regularly tinkers with Tame Impala’s live sound.
 A complete list of all of Parker’s musical gear has never been made public.
 This said when a Californian wildfire destroyed an Airbnb Parker had temporarily converted to record material for The Slow Rush Kevin shared that he lost more than $30,000 of musical equipment.
 Only a laptop containing song demos and a vintage 1967 Hofner Bass were saved.